meeki007/TDEngine-Cluster---Docker-Swarm---Docker-service---HOW-TO/README.md

 ## Introduction
-This Guide is for setting up a <b>TDEngine Cluster</b> using docker services on a docker swarm server cluster.
+This Guide is for setting up a TDEngine Cluster using docker services on a docker swarm server cluster.

 This guide assumes you have a running Docker Swarm on 3 or more unique/individual linux servers running docker in swarm mode with workers on each of the servers we will be installing TDengine doceker container on.